 For child care cases where the Local Authority are involved, we have a specialist Child Care Department.

-A family law firm that cares
+A family law experts that cares

 The team are on hand to support clients through what can be a difficult time, explaining everything in our characteristic jargon-free, plain speaking way.
 In fact, we put client communication at the heart of everything we do, keeping clients informed in a way that is best for them whether that is face to face, via email or over the phone.